johnsonr84/pwa-budget-tracker/README.md

   #

   ## Description
-  A PWA-Budget-Tracker application that allows for offline access and functionality.
+  A PWA Budget Tracker application that allows for offline access and functionality.
   * The user will be able to add expenses and deposits to their budget with or without a connection.
   * When entering transactions offline, offline-entries will be added to tracker when brought back online.